danielnelson37/problem-set-2_1/fellow-submissions/peter-rose.md

 5. What are the seven JavaScript data types?
 Which of these are considered _primitive_?

     JavaScript is conprised of 2 main types of data, which are primitives, and objects.
     A primitive is simply a data type that is not an object, and has no methods.
-Usually these cannot be changed after they are initiazed.
+Usually these cannot be changed after they are initialized.
-    The primitive data types are string, number, boolean, symbol , and undefined.
+    The primitive data types are string, number, boolean, symbol, null, and undefined.

 6. What does the code below return?
   ```javascript